 Pros and Cons: Group Captives v.
 Traditional Loss Sensitive Insurance

-Captives, Property & Casualty
+Director of Property & Casualty Captive Practice

 As businesses scale and explore alternatives to fully insuring their risks and assets, many face a fundamental question: Should they opt for group captives or loss sensitive insurance?
 While each option has its own set of pros and cons, companies must weigh the costs, risks, and benefits carefully to determine which choice is right for them.
 In this article, we will explore the key features of group captives and traditional loss sensitive insurance and help you decide which option makes the most sense for your business.